Shopify/polaris/src/components/PageActions/README.md

 ## Related components

-- To see how page actions are used on a page, see the [page component](/components/structure/page)
+- To add actions to the top of a page, see the [page component's](/components/structure/page) action props
 - To create a call to action within the context of other page content, use the [button component](/components/actions/button)
 - To let merchants move through a collection of items that spans multiple pages, see the [pagination component](/components/navigation/pagination)